aramis-lab/clinicadl/README.md

 ## Create a conda environment with the corresponding dependencies:
 Keep the following order of the installation instructions.
-It guaranties the right management of libraries depending on common pakages:
+It guaranties the right management of libraries depending on common packages:

 ```